Kindred | Women’s Guided Day Hiking Program

 Through Kindred, you’ll build:

-Outdoor confidence rooted in skill, not guesswork
+Outdoor confidence rooted in practical skills, not just guesswork

-meaningful connection with other capable women
+Meaningful connection with other capable women

-increased self-trust and resilience
+Increased self-trust and resilience

-clarity, presence, and mental spaciousness
+Clarity, presence, and mental spaciousness

-the kind of embodied confidence that carries into every area of life
+Embodied confidence that carries into every area of life

-a sense of belonging with nature, community, and yourself
+A sense of belonging with nature, community, and yourself

 Kindred is where competence meets connection and confidence becomes a lived experience.